 If people ask questions in their captions or posts, answer them.

-Comment on posts to help people find a solution, especially for posts that are more specific and don’t yet have anyone sharing an answer, or you’re able to be “early” in commenting.
+Comment on posts to help people find a solution, especially for posts that are more specific and don’t yet have anyone sharing an answer, or you’re able to be “early” in comments.

 If people are trying to solve a problem, respond to their posts with a high-level answer on the “what” and the “why” and encourage a DM conversation with you for them to learn the “how”.

-The more active you are in these practices – the more likely your potentials customers will like your Facebook page, connect with you on LinkedIn, follow your Instagram or join your email list.
+The more active you are in these practices – the more likely your potential customers will like your Facebook page, connect with you on LinkedIn, follow your Instagram or join your email list.

 Use market research practices.